msanatan/RaylibTemplate/README.md

 This is a template for a raylib project.
 It uses the make utility to build the project and includes a few useful things:

 - Basic Raylib 3d project
-- GitHub Actions for building for Windows and macOS
+- GitHub Actions for building for Windows, MacOS and HTML5
 - Your hopes and dreams

 ## Requirements